The Gambling Law Review: Malta

 ii Money laundering and the funding of terrorism

 The Financial Intelligence Analysis Unit (FIAU) is the Maltese enforcement body tasked with the responsibility of preventing of money laundering and countering terrorist finance.
-The Prevention of Money Laundering and Funding of Terrorism Regulations (PMLFTR),42 introduced in 2018, subjects gaming operators to the obligation of conducting higher levels of customer due diligence based on risk analysis and imposes steep penalties in the case of non-compliance.
+The Prevention of Money Laundering and Funding of Terrorism Regulations (PMLFTR),30 introduced in 2018, subjects gaming operators to the obligation of conducting higher levels of customer due diligence based on risk analysis and imposes steep penalties in the case of non-compliance.

-The FIAU has published two separate sets of implementing procedures in terms of the PMLFTR applicable to both land-based casinos and the remote gaming sector.43 These implementing procedures focus on specific areas of the PMLTFR and their application at an industry-specific level, in order to highlight the aspects of relevance, and to ensure they are understood and interpreted consistently by licensees.
+The FIAU has published two separate sets of implementing procedures in terms of the PMLFTR applicable to both land-based casinos and the remote gaming sector.31 These implementing procedures focus on specific areas of the PMLTFR and their application at an industry-specific level, in order to highlight the aspects of relevance, and to ensure they are understood and interpreted consistently by licensees.

-Maltese resident and domiciled companies are subject to tax on their worldwide income, less permitted deductions, at the standard corporate tax rate of 35 per cent.
+Maltese residents and domiciled companies are subject to tax on their worldwide income, at the standard corporate tax rate of 35 per cent.
 However, based on Malta's full-imputation system, upon receipt of a dividend, shareholders of a Maltese company may claim a refund of all or part of the tax paid in Malta at the level of the company, depending on the type and source of the income from which the dividend was paid.
 Specific tax advice should be obtained in each case.

 Advertising and marketing

-Authorised gaming operators are permitted to advertise and market their products and services subject to various restrictions aimed at protecting minors and vulnerable persons.49 The same restrictions apply to persons providing any service to, or acting in collaboration with, licensed and authorised persons offering a licensable game.
+Authorised gaming operators are permitted to advertise and market their products and services subject to various restrictions aimed at protecting minors and vulnerable persons.36 The same restrictions apply to persons providing any service to, or acting in collaboration with, licensed and authorised persons offering a licensable game.

 In the event that the MGA determines that there has been a breach of advertising or marketing rules, it is empowered to order the modification, retraction or termination of the respective advert or marketing instrument.
 The MGA may also take any administrative action it deems necessary, including the issuing of administrative sanctions such as fines.